RealRobotics/fire-fighting-uav/mission_controller/readme.md

 **Wait for enable signal from ground station**

 I have implemented a version of a *condition node* in order to check if mission control has been enabled by the ground station.
-The class is called IsMissionEnabled and the condition node returns SUCCESS when it is enabled.
+The class is called *IsMissionEnabled* and the condition node returns SUCCESS when it is enabled, otherwise FAILURE.

-The tree "Wait for enable signal from ground station" could look like this
+The tree "Wait for enable signal from ground station" could look like this:

 ![ideal tree for "wait for enable signal"](doc/wait_for_signal_1.png)

+The decorator "Repeat until success" will produce status RUNNING until the condition returns SUCCESS.
 However, the BehaviourTree.Cpp library doesn't offer *Repeat until success* decorator node.
 It offers only *Repeat until failure* node.
 Hence, we need to add two inverters:

 ![real tree for "wait for enable signal"](doc/wait_for_signal_2.png)

 **Take off**